Karate Kid, Teen & Adult Ranks

 "One-Steps" are predetermined actions performed with an opponent; they provide a link between forms and free-sparring.
 One-steps should be performed with the same mental and physical skills as the form; in addition, the judges will look for effective sparring skills, including control and accurate judgment of distance.

 (If a student makes a mistake during the execution of a one-step, he should continue without interruption.
 If all one-steps have been completed and "time" has not been called, the students should continue, starting again with #1, or with any one-step that was poorly performed the first time.)

 "Free-Sparring" is a practical application of self-defense techniques.
 (For safety and courtesy, students are subject to specific rules of conduct when sparring in ATA events and in the classroom.)
 The movements are not predetermined.
-More and more schools are requiring various types of padded equipment for students in this type of sparring.

 For safety, full contact is not allowed, and there are specific legal target areas.
 Hand techniques may be used on the front and side of the body from the belt to the shoulder.
 No hand techniques may be delivered to the head or face.
 Foot techniques may be used on the front and sides of the body from the belt to (and including) the head.
 Kicks to the back of the head are legal, but not hand or foot techniques may be intentionally delivered to the back or to any areas below the belt.

 "Board Breaking" - It is difficult to determine the effectiveness of Taekwondo techniques without causing physical damage to an opponent.
 Therefore, the students are required to break boards to provide evidence of power and accuracy.
 (Board Breaking is not a goal of Taekwondo; and should not be attempted by students without instructor approval.)